 - Expression of opinion

-An appropriate measure that is required for an assurance engagement to be an audit engagement should be a reasonable level.
+An appropriate measure required for an assurance engagement to be an audit engagement should be reasonable.

 Below is the top 8 difference between Audit vs Assurance

 Key Differences Between Audit vs Assurance

 Let us discuss some of the major differences between Audit vs Assurance:

 - The audit is the process of examination of the accounting information closely, which is presented in the financial statements of the organization.
 While assurance is a set of processes of analyzing and assessing processes, operations, procedures, etc.

 - The aim of the audit is to present the financial information, and reports, fairly, accurately, and ethically accepting accounting standards and principles within compliance.
 However, Assurance is to evaluate the accuracy of accounting information and records to all stakeholders to avoid any red flags, misrepresentations, or irregularities in the report.

 - Auditors have more rights to access any information related to accounting as per International accounting standards, making them more liable.
 In contrast, an assurance auditor has fewer rights than an auditor because it is limited to a specific region.